 If it does not, turn to natural insecticides for killing any remaining aphids and prevent reinfestation.

 NOTE: Don’t compost diseased or pest-infested plants.

 Beware Of The Wandering Jew’s Invasive Cousin!

-This wandering jew variety thrives in USDA zones 9 through 11.
-In fact, it does so well it can quickly become invasive.
+This wandering Jew variety thrives in USDA zones 9 through 11.
+In fact, it does so well that it can quickly become invasive.
 You must take great care to prevent it from taking over your entire yard.

 It propagates itself with wild abandon, and new starts grow readily from stem segments.

 Inclement weather only encourages this because the segments can float and travel far and wide to establish themselves in new homes.

 Eradicating Tradescantia fluminensis or even cutting it back by hand may encourage the plant to spread.

 Very often, people regret introducing this “Wandering Jew” in their gardens.
 They often end up having to use a strong herbicide to kill it off.

 Should The Green Wandering Jew Be Avoided Entirely?